chrisy2hats/mem-grep/README.md

 ``
 git submodule update --init
 ``

-Once the clone is finished the unit tests can be built via
+The unit tests have additional dependencies to building the main program
+The unit tests also require nasm and GNU ld
+To install these on Ubuntu 18.04 run
 ``
-cmake . && make -j $(nproc) unit-tests
+sudo apt update && sudo apt install -y nasm binutils
 ``

+Once Catch2 is cloned and depencies satisfied the unit tests can be built via
+``
+cmake . && make -j $(nproc) unit-tests bssHeapPointers runUntilManipulatedStack runUntilManipulatedHeap asmTarget
+``
-This will output the "unit-tests" binary in the "out" directory.
+This will output the "unit-tests" binary and other required binaries in the "out" directory
-This binary can be run to execute the unit tests via
+The unit tests can then be run via
 ``
 ./out/unit-tests
 ``